Carrie Kern, D.O.

 If you take antibiotics for a viral infection, you are putting yourself at risk for side effects.
 All antibiotics can cause diarrhea and nausea.
 Some antibiotics are hard on your kidneys, liver or other body parts.
 In certain instances, side effects can be life-threatening, such as an allergic reaction.
 Every antibiotic can have side effects.

 3. Using antibiotics to treat viruses causes superbugs.

 Superbugs are bacteria that become resistant to antibiotics.
 This happens when antibiotics are inappropriately used to treat viral infections.
 When a person gets an infection caused by a superbug, antibiotics don't work.
 Thousands of people die from these infections every year.
 Infants, young children and older adults are at greatest risk.
 These deaths are preventable — but only if antibiotics are used correctly.

 Viral infections are as common as they are frustrating.
 Your body is designed to fight these infections.
 You can help your body heal and strengthen your immune system by getting plenty of rest, staying hydrated and eating healthy.

-The next time you see your provider for an infection, try to be a good steward of antibiotic use.
-If he or she determines that you do not need antibiotics, realize the greater impact you have by avoiding these medications for viral illnesses.
+The next time you see your health care team for an infection, you have an opportunity to be a good steward of antibiotics.
+If your health care team determines that you don't need antibiotics, you can contribute to the greater good by avoiding unnecessary use of these medications for viral illnesses.